Special relativity: Transverse Doppler effect

 The transverse Doppler effect is one of the main novel predictions of the special theory of relativity.

 Classically, one might expect that if source and receiver are moving transversely with respect to each other with no longitudinal component to their relative motions, that there should be no Doppler shift in the light arriving at the receiver.

 Special relativity predicts otherwise.
 Fig. 5-3 illustrates two common variants of this scenario.
 Both variants can be analyzed using simple time dilation arguments.
 In Fig. 5-3a, the receiver observes light from the source as being blueshifted by a factor of $\gamma$.
 In Fig. 5-3b, the light is redshifted by the same factor.

 Measurement versus visual appearance

 Time dilation and length contraction are not optical illusions, but genuine effects.
 Measurements of these effects are not an artifact of Doppler shift, nor are they the result of neglecting to take into account the time it takes light to travel from an event to an observer.

 Scientists make a fundamental distinction between measurement or observation on the one hand, versus visual appearance, or what one sees.
 The measured shape of an object is a hypothetical snapshot of all of the object's points as they exist at a single moment in time.
-The visual appearance of an object, however, is affected by the varying lengths of time that light takes to travel from different points on the object to one's eye.
+But the visual appearance of an object is affected by the varying lengths of time that light takes to travel from different points on the object to one's eye.